SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-\textbf{Physical initialization of spin qubits}.
-A checkerboard pattern has been proposed \cite{li2019tackling} to allow space for qubits and ancilla qubits to move \cite{helsen2018quantum,morais2019mapping}.
-The physical space achieved between the qubits not only facilitates shuttling qubits avoiding possible conflicts but also reduces crosstalk and enables surface code error correction \cite{li2018crossbar}.
-As we will discuss later, maintaining this placement throughout a circuit execution plays an integral role in our compilation strategy.
+A checkerboard pattern has been proposed \cite{li2019tackling} to allow space for data and ancilla qubits to move \cite{helsen2018quantum,morais2019mapping}.
+The physical space achieved between the qubits not only facilitates shuttling that avoids possible conflicts but also reduces crosstalk and enables surface code error correction \cite{li2018crossbar}.
+As we will discuss later, maintaining this placement pattern throughout a circuit execution plays an integral role in the \textit{Integrated Strategy}.
 Having said that, initializing qubits in alternative patterns and changing them during execution is possible.
-This flexibility can be particularly advantageous to highly specialized mapping techniques for the crossbar as well as spin-qubit architectures in general.
+This flexibility offered by the spin-qubit technology can be particularly advantageous to highly specialized mapping techniques for the crossbar as well as for other architectural proposals.